Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/commands/ssh-agent.md

 In Unix, `ssh-agent` is a background program that handles passwords for `ssh` private keys.

 ###### ssh-add
-The `ssh-add` command prompts the user for a private key password and adds it to the list maintained by ssh-agent.
+The `ssh-add` command prompts the user for a private key password and adds it to the list maintained by `ssh-agent`.

 Once you add a password to `ssh-agent`, you will not be prompted for it when using `ssh` or scp to connect to hosts with your public key.